astronomer/registry-dag-template/README.md

 </br>

 ## Before you begin
-The easiest way to get started developing and running Apache Airflow pipelines locally is with the Astro CLI.
+An easy way to get started developing and running Apache Airflow pipelines locally is with the Astro CLI.
 Learn how to install it [here](https://www.astronomer.io/docs/cloud/stable/develop/cli-quickstart).
-The CLI is also the best way to take advantage of this repository template.
+The CLI is also a great way to take advantage of this repository template.

 </br>